kachayev/quiche4j/README.md

     }
 });

-if(Quiche.ERROR_CODE_DONE == streamId) {
+if(Quiche.ErrorCode.DONE == streamId) {
     // this means no event was emitted
     // it would take more packets to proceed with new events }
 ```

 Note that `poll` would either execute callbacks and returns immediately.
-If there's not enough data to fire any of the events, `poll` immediately returns `Quiche.ERROR_CODE_DONE`.
+If there's not enough data to fire any of the events, `poll` immediately returns `Quiche.ErrorCode.DONE`.
 The application is responsible for handling incoming packets from the network and feeding packets data into connection before executing next `poll`.

 ### Examples